MINOR IN RELIGIOUS STUDIES

 4. A grade of C (2.0) or above must be achieved in each course offered for the completion of the Religious Studies minor.

 The department of Religious Studies has now switched to the electronic DocuSign form.
 Applications must be filled out in consultation with a departmental faculty member.
-Students with any questions about the minor are encouraged to reach out to the Director of Undergraduate Programs for the department, Noah Salomon, or to one our department's Undergraduate Peer Advisors.
+Please put Prof. Noah Salomon (firstname.lastname@example.org) as the Department Contact on your form.
+Students with any questions about the minor are encouraged to reach out to the Director of Undergraduate Programs for the department, Prof. Salomon, or to one our department's Undergraduate Peer Advisors.